 What is a business plan?

-A business plan is a written document that explains in great detail how a company — most often a startup — determines its objectives and what strategy it will use to reach its goals.
+It is a written document that explains in great detail how a company — most often startups, but also small businesses — determines its objectives and what strategy it will use to reach its goals.

 The plan should regularly be reassessed and updated in order to evaluate whether specific targets have been met or need to be modified.
 It is not uncommon for long-established businesses to develop a new business plan when they choose to change directions and aim for something new.

-Why do you need a one?
+Why do entrepreneurs need one?

 A business plan will help you explain what your business is to others